-Becoming a skilled medical assistant begins with the right education.
-From anatomy and physiology to the fundamentals of medical diagnostic and laboratory techniques, medical assisting demands professionals with a wide breadth of general knowledge and skill related to healthcare.
+Becoming a skilled medical assistant begins with the proper education.
+From anatomy and physiology to the fundamentals of medical diagnostic and laboratory techniques, medical assisting demands professionals with a wide breadth of general knowledge and healthcare skills.
 A comprehensive medical assistant program is designed to prepare students to do everything from take vital functions and administer injections to schedule appointments and bill insurance companies.

-Medical assistant education programs may be accredited by a number of accrediting bodies, although the two most widely recognized are the Commission on Accreditation of Allied Health Education Programs (CAAHEP) and the Accrediting Bureau of Health Education Schools (ABHES), both of which accredit hundreds of medical assistant programs throughout the United States.
+Several accrediting bodies may accredit medical assistant education programs.
+However, the two most widely recognized are the Commission on Accreditation of Allied Health Education Programs (CAAHEP) and the Accrediting Bureau of Health Education Schools (ABHES), which accredit hundreds of medical assistant programs throughout the United States.

 Find Medical Assistant Education Info by State

 - Rhode Island

 - West Virginia

 Core courses in a medical assistant education program cover topics ranging from medical office management and medical coding to ethics and healthcare privacy law compliance.
 Workplace safety and communication skills are also often covered in a comprehensive medical assistant program.

 Regardless of the courses found within an educational program, the primary goal is always the same: to prepare students to become competent, entry-level medical assistants through cognitive, psychomotor, and affective learning domains.
 This is accomplished through a curriculum based on both patient care skills and administrative/clerical skills.